 FAY: Full Academic Year.
 Used to describe students who have been enrolled in the same school or district from the beginning of the school year until testing.
 More specifically, FAY status is determined by having a continuous enrollment in your school or district from the Third Friday in September Child Count through the last test date.
-If a student did not test, FAY is determined as being enrolled in the same school or district from TFS through the end of the applicable test window (Forward for grades 3-8, ACT for grade 11, DLM for grades 3-11).
+If a student did not test, FAY is determined as being enrolled in the same school or district from TFS through the end of the applicable test window (Forward for grades 3-8, ACT Aspire for grades 9-10, ACT with Writing for grade 11, DLM for grades 3-11).